-We’re back with another awesome guest blog from our friends at PR Dispatch.
-While Christmas still feels like a long way off, July is the perfect time to start organising your product range as the press begin to collate their Christmas gift guides for 2021.
+We’re back with another guest blog from our friends at PR Dispatch.
+While Christmas still feels like a long way off, now is the perfect time to start organising your product range as the press begin to collate their Christmas gift guides.

 So guys tell us, how can our customers get prepped?